-CST E145 Digital Circuits and Logic
+CST\ E145 Digital Circuits and Logic (Fall only) 4 C.H.

-Prerequisite: MAT E095 or placement beyond MAT E095.
+Prerequisite: MAT\ E095 or placement beyond MAT\ E095.

-Prerequisite or Parallel: CSA E106 or permission of the instructor
+Prerequisite or Parallel: CSA\ E106 or permission of the instructor

 A study of the elements of digital logic design, digital circuits, and the fundamentals of a modern digital system.
 It begins with an explanation of binary number systems, progresses through logical design and into PC systems.
 Laboratory experiments are used to provide practical experience.